alekseyl/mini-apivore/README.md

 Code-Test-Document, the idea of how things are need to be done: https://medium.com/@leshchuk/code-test-document-9b79921307a5

 ## What's new/different
-* Swagger schema can be loaded from file or directly.
-One schema per MiniTestClass.
+* Swagger schema can be loaded from a file or directly.
+There can be one schema per MiniTestClass.
-* Removed all dependencies from active support and rails.
-See test as example of how to use mini-apivore outside rails
+* Removed all dependencies of active support and rails.
+See tests as an example on how to use a mini-apivore outside a rails
-* Didn't implement custom schema validator ( but keeped schema and code from apivore in case of future need )
+* Didn't implement a custom schema validator ( but I keeped an original schema and code from apivore in case of a future need )
-* Test for untested routes added by default at the end of runnable_methods
+* Test for untested routes now added by default at the end of all runnable_methods
 * Much simplified tests against original project, rspec is replaced with minitest
 * Removed all rspec dependencies and usage.